pedrovponte/PLOG-project/README.md

 #### **Level 2 - Greedy**

 In level 2 the move will be greedy, choosing the best move in the current turn.
 In this case both  `getMovesValuesBot/6` and ` selectBestMove/5` select a move using `findall(+Template, +Generator, -List)`.
 In the `Generator` the`value/4` predicate, explained above, is used to evaluate the board after a move.
+This way these predicates end up returning the highest value in the current board for the player.
-The `List` is `Value-SelectedPosition-MovePosition`, when there are available moves, and as `Value-SelectedPosition` otherwise.
+The `List` is `Value-InitialPosition-FinalPosition-Index`.
 Finally, the list is sorted, using `sort(+List1, -List2)`, being in ascending order of Values and `reverse(+List, -Last)` is used so we can get the move with the highest value.

 #### **Placing Stones**

+Given that each player may or may not put a stone after a move we created the predicate `choose_stone(+MidGameState, -FinalGameState, +Player, +Level)` that is called after checking if the player can acttualy place a stone on the board.
+This predicate receives a Level just like the chose_move.
+If the Level is 'random' then the stone will be placed on an empty cell of the matrix.
+Otherwise, if the Level is 'greedy', we decided to go for an sabotaging approach.
+The predicate `choose_move` is called passing the oponent Player.
+This way we are able to put a stone in the possition where the oponent would make more points.

 ---

 ## Conclusion

-Since Prolog was a brand new language to us, we had some doubts and difficulties starting the disenrollment of the game, however we quickly became accustomed to the syntax.
  We feel that this project developed our knowledge and understanding of Prolog.
+Since Prolog was a brand new language to us, we had some difficulties starting the disenrollment of the game, however we quickly became accustomed to the syntax.

-We didint encouter any issues, bugs or limitations.
+We didint encouter any bugs or limitations.

 For possible improvements, ?????????????????????????????